How to Protect Your Plumbing This Holiday Season

 Perhaps it seems odd that we’re already talking about the holiday season.
 But even with everything going on this year, those holidays are still right around the corner!
 The holidays may look a little different for you this year, but whether you have adult children coming home for Thanksgiving or plan to host a couple get-togethers with those in your “quarantine-bubble” this season, this blog post is for you.

-Because extra people in your home means extra risk for your plumbing system.
+Extra people in your home means extra risk for your plumbing system.
 And if there’s any time you don’t want to deal with a plumbing emergency, it’s this time of the year, right?
 Sure, plumbing issues are never convenient, but a holiday plumbing woe is a downright hassle.
 Read on as we explore how you can best protect your plumbing system this holiday season.

 Protecting Your Kitchen Plumbing